sp3c73r2038/wiredcraft-task-pack/001-scripting-language/README.md

 ## Quick Start

 For most situation, I prefer using `make`.
-To demostrating my ability to write script, a Python version is also provided.
+To demonstrate my ability to write script, a Python version is also provided.

 ### Makefile version